RealToughCandy/Questions-About-Linux/README.md

 M3nBeR SuReS

-## how to create service for app﻿
+## how to create service for app

 bryanmej

-## Why does Ubuntu not detect the wifi network adapter right away?﻿
+## Why does Ubuntu not detect the wifi network adapter right away?
-Reply

 busyrand